Clownfish: Relationship with sea anemones

 Clownfish have a mutualistic and symbiotic relationship with sea anemones.
 They acclimate themselves to their hosts by touching, nipping and fanning the tentacles over a period of minutes to days.
 The main benefit of living among anemones is protection from predators by anemone's stinging tentacles.
 A straying clownfish retreats to the safety of the tentacles when it encounters a potential threat, and it is always near its host, with smaller fish rarely leaving the oral disc.
 A clownfish may even swim into the coelenteron (gastrovascular cavity), though Allen observes this to be uncommon.
 Nighttime is spent resting deep among the tentacles.
 A less important benefit for clownfish is nourishment from the discharged waste and parasites.

 Clark's anemonefish within a bubble-tip anemone.
 This clownfish utilises all ten anemone species that host clownfish species.

 Anemones are less dependent on clownfish than the fish are on them, as is evident as many individuals of host species lack clownfish.
 Nevertheless, clownfish contribute to the survival of their hosts by guarding from anemone-eating fish such as the raccoon butterflyfish.
 Other benefits they provide include the removal of copepod parasites, increased oxygen flow via the rapid movements of the fish's fins and the attraction of additional zooxanthellae by clownfish waste.
 A 2005 study found that anemones grew and regenerated faster in the presence of clownfish groups, and attributed this to ammonium from clownfish waste.
-Experimental evidence finds that when a clownfish is given small and large pieces of food, it consumes the former and give the latter to their anemone.
+Experimental evidence finds that when a clownfish is given small and large pieces of food, it consumes the former and gives the latter to their anemone.